Internet Explorer is no longer supported on the UxC Website. Click here for more information.

 Prospects for China’s Nuclear Program

-This White Paper has been prepared by Jonathan Hinze, Executive Vice President, International at UxC, LLC (UxC), which is a leading global nuclear market research and analysis company based in the United States.
+This White Paper was prepared in April 2017 by Jonathan Hinze, Executive Vice President, International at UxC, LLC (UxC), which is a leading global nuclear market research and analysis company based in the United States.
 Significant input for this paper was also provided by Dr. Hui Zhang, Senior Research Associate at the Project on Managing the Atom in the Belfer Center for Science and International Affairs at Harvard University’s John F. Kennedy School of Government.

 Overview